spring-epfl/zksk/docs/usage.rst

 The returned :py:class:`zksk.base.NIZK` object embeds a challenge, a list of responses, a hash of the proof statement and a precommitment, if any.

-To verify a NIZK, the verifier needs reconstuct the sae statement and call :py:meth:`zksk.base.Verifier.verify`:
+To verify a NIZK, the verifier needs reconstruct the same statement and call :py:meth:`zksk.base.Verifier.verify`:

 .. literalinclude:: ../examples/simple_dlrep.py